AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

 In addition to
 :ref:`using discriminants as access values <Adv_Ada_Discriminants_As_Access_Values>`,
-we can use access types for the parameter of a subprograms.
+we can use access types for subprogram formal parameters.
 For example, the :ada:`N` parameter of the :ada:`Show` procedure below has an access type:

 .. code:: ada no_button project=Courses.Advanced_Ada.Resource_Management.Access_Types.Parameters_As_Access_Values.Names